davidpet/tutorials/Angular/bazel-workspace/README.md

 # TODo

+- figure out where bazel artifacts for app are going
 - production build for app
+- buildifier integration from example
+- adding npm package used by my-app example (like the dragula one)
 - automatic execution of `pnpm import` in case of changing json package lock.